Chart Color Schemes

 Holsworthy - Wattle Grove's population is younger than the national pattern

-Holsworthy - Wattle Grove has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
-The age group of 5-14 years makes up 14.4% of the population, higher than in Greater Sydney.
-However, the 25-34 age cohort is less prevalent at 13.2%.
-Between 2021 and present, the 65 to 74 age group has increased from 6.1% to 6.8% of the population.
-Conversely, the 45 to 54 age group has decreased from 14.1% to 13.0%.
-By 2041, significant demographic changes are forecast for Holsworthy - Wattle Grove.
-The 75 to 84 age cohort is projected to rise substantially, with an increase of 652 people (70%), from 933 to 1,586.
-Notably, the combined age groups of 65 and above will account for 69% of total population growth, indicating the area's aging demographic profile.
-In contrast, both the 0 to 4 and 5 to 14 age groups are expected to decrease in numbers.
+Holsworthy - Wattle Grove's median age of 35 years stands slightly younger than Greater Sydney's 37 as well as somewhat younger than the 38-year national average.
+The 5 - 14 age group shows strong representation at 14.4% compared to Greater Sydney, whereas the 25 - 34 cohort is less prevalent at 12.8%.
+In the period since 2021, the 65 to 74 age group has grown from 6.1% to 7.1% of the population.
+Conversely, the 45 to 54 cohort has declined from 14.1% to 12.8%.
+Population forecasts for 2041 indicate substantial demographic changes for Holsworthy - Wattle Grove.
+The 75 to 84 age cohort is projected to rise substantially, expanding by 594 people (60%) from 991 to 1,586.
+Notably, the combined 65+ age groups will account for 69% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both 0 to 4 and 5 to 14 age groups will see reduced numbers.